Theory X & Theory Y

 McGregor (1960) posited that managers holding Theory X assumptions approach their jobs believing their workers are inherently lazy, lack ambition, generally dislike work, and will avoid work and responsibility whenever possible—adding that they prefer to be led rather than to lead.

 According to this theory, employees will show little ambition without an enticing incentive program and will avoid responsibility whenever they can.
-A ‘Theory X’ manager believes that his or her employees do not really want to work, that they would rather avoid responsibility and that it is the manager’s job to structure the work and energize the employee.
+A Theory X manager believes that his or her employees do not really want to work, that they would rather avoid responsibility and that it is the manager’s job to structure the work and energize the employee.
 They assume that workers need to be closely supervised and comprehensive systems of controls need to be developed for the organization to achieve its goals.

 Assumptions of Theory Y

-In contrast to Theory X, Theory Y management assumes that its employees are ambitious, self-motivated, and anxious to accept greater responsibility and exercise self-control and self-direction.
+As a result, Managers with Theory Y assumption, create a work environment that encourages employees to take initiative, participate in decision-making, and achieve their full potential.
 They believe employees enjoy their mental and physical work activities and have the desire to be imaginative and creative in their jobs.
 If these employees are afforded the opportunity, the results will be greater productivity.

 They believe that the satisfaction of doing a good job is a strong motivator within the organization (McGregor, 1960).
 Instead of a rigid use of concrete punishments and rewards, Theory Y managers were more likely to provide expanded responsibilities and challenges to subordinates.

 The following table lists five traits observable in people in each category that underlie McGregor’s Theory X and Theory Y

 |Theory X (Immature Behavior)

-|People find work dislike work.||Work attitude||People regards work as natural as play, given favorable conditions.
+|People regards work as natural as play, given favorable conditions.

 |People are not ambitious and prefer direction.

 |People do not solve organizational problems creatively.

 |People are motivated at all levels of Maslow's hierarchy of needs.

 |People require close control and coercion to achieve goals

 An important aspect of McGregor’s ideas is his belief that managers who hold either set of assumptions can create self-fulfilling propheciesOpens in new window—that is, through their behavior they create situations where others act in ways that confirm the original expectations.